buildbot/buildbot/master/docs/manual/cfg-schedulers.rst

 ``regex`` (optional)

-    a string that will be compiled as a regex, and used to validate the input of this parameter
+    A string that will be compiled as a regex, and used to validate the input of this parameter.

 ``size`` (optional; default: 10)

-    The width of the input field (in characters)
+    The width of the input field (in characters).

 TextParameter
 #############